 It is actually possible that you do not have a fungal nail (see Thickened toenail or Fungus toenail 101) and just have a thickened toenail instead.
+That picture up there?
+Not a fungus.

 The most common cause of a toenail fungus is the fact of misdiagnoses.
 It is common for someone to seem to have a toe nail fungus and have all the treatment but fail in that treatment.
 The main cause is that they didn't have a fungus problem to start with!
 So far, the majority of cases that have come into our clinic are from patients who state that they have a toe nail fungus is in fact incorrect.